olgapombo/olgapombo.github.io/content/academic_profile.md

 * 1998 - *PhD in Philosophy of Education*, Faculty of Sciences, University of Lisbon (FCUL), with the Dissertation: “*Unidade da Ciência e Configuração Disciplinar dos Saberes” (Unity of Science and Disciplinar Configuration of Knowledge*).
 * 1986 - *Master in Modern Philosophy*, Faculty of Human and Social Sciences, New University of Lisbon, with the Dissertation "*Leibniz e o Problema de uma Língua Universal” (Leibniz and the Problem of Universal Language*).
 * 1982 - *Post-Graduation in Modern Philosophy*, Faculty of Human and Social Sciences, New University of Lisbon.
-* 1973 - *National Certified as Philosophy Teacher (State Examination*), Lisbon.
+* 1973 - *National Certification as Philosophy Teacher*, State Examination, Ministry of National Education, Portugal.
-* 1972 - 1973 – *Classical Stage for the Teaching of Philosophy* (D. Pedro V School, Lisbon).
-* 1971 – *Licence degree in Philosophy*, Faculty of Letters, University of Lisbon.
+* 1971 – *Licenciate degree (pre-Bologna) in Philosophy*, Faculty of Letters, University of Lisbon.
 * 1970 – *Bachelor's degree  in Pedagogical Sciences*, Faculty of Letters, University of Lisbon.

 ### Research fields and areas of interest

 *	**Epistemology, Philosophy of Science and Science and Art** - Philosophy of scientific knowledge; Unity of Science; Interdisciplinarity; Disciplinary maps and Cartography of knowledge; Classification; Scientific Imagery and modeling; Creation in Science and Art; Science and Art differences, affinities and common roots.
-*	**History and Philosophy of Language** - Historical and conceptual studies on language and meaning (Focus on: Leibniz, Hobbes, Spinoza, Rousseau, Hegel), Universal symbolic systems, Philosophical language, Universal languages.
+*	**History and Philosophy of Language** - Historical and conceptual studies on language and meaning (Focus on: Leibniz, Hobbes, Spinoza, Rousseau, Hegel); Universal symbolic systems, Philosophical language, Universal languages.
-*	**History and Philosophy of Encyclopaedia, Hypertext and the Internet** -(Focus on: Ramon Lull, Comenius, Bacon, Leibniz, Diderot, Comte, Hegel, Neurath, XX century encyclopaedism), Evolution of knowledge systems; Digital epistemology; Transformation of textual architectures.
+*	**History and Philosophy of Encyclopaedia, Hypertext and the Internet** -(Focus on: Ramon Lull, Comenius, Bacon, Leibniz, Diderot, Comte, Hegel, Neurath, XX century encyclopaedism); Evolution of knowledge systems; Digital epistemology; Transformation of textual architectures.
-*	**History and Philosophy of School-University and Teaching** - Universal  institutions of knowledge transmission (School-University, Scientific Community, Museum, Library), History and Philosophy of Book and Reading, Teaching of Sciences and Philosophy.
+*	**History and Philosophy of School-University and Teaching** - Universal  institutions of knowledge transmission (School-University, Scientific Community, Museum, Library); History and Philosophy of Book and Reading; Teaching of Sciences and Philosophy.

 ### Appointments